19 Mar 2019

 In a fiercely competitive energy market it remains to be seen is this approach will succeed or not.

-Nottingham City Council also has an energy company which only sells green energy.
-Norwich is launching a ‘white label’ energy company.
+Norwich is launching a "white label" energy company.
 White label companies partner with an existing supplier to provide energy, in effect acting as an intermediary but benefiting from being a bulk purchaser.

 These example have primarily been set-up to help resident reduce fuel bills, particularly those in fuel poverty.
 It is as yet uncertain if these have reduced greenhouse gases.